LittleGreenViper/PassKeysDemo/Server/README.md

     $> composer update

-That will bring in the [WebAuthn PHP Library](https://github.com/lbuchs/WebAuthn), and create a directory called "vendor."
+That will bring in the [WebAuthn PHP Library](https://github.com/lbuchs/WebAuthn), and create a directory called `vendor`.
 Ignore that directory.
 The script knows what to do with it.

 The basic PHP server should now be ready.